HegelPro/calc/README.md

 new Controller(elementCalc)
 ```

-### Module - all project have separated to independent modules with private metheds and properties
+### Decorator - used for wrapping function and add to it something

 ```
-import ... from '...'

-export defauld ...
+decorator.js

 ```